httpwg/wg-materials/ietf115/minutes.md

 David Schinazi presenting.

 MT: It's possible that in certain contexts e.g. web browsers an adversary may be in a position to make requests.
-This only provents the authenticator from being used on another connection, not prevent reusing the connection.
+This only prevents the authenticator from being used on another connection, not prevent reusing the connection.

 DS: The attack model there is that the attacker is already inside the browser, which we consider that it's out of scope.